freddywicaksono/vbnet_api_read/php/readme.md

 # readme
-All files in this folder have to place on a folder name: ujicoba
+All files and folders in this folder have to place on a folder name: ujicoba

 Upload ujicoba folder into root folder of the web server,